 There was then an introductory video from someone from Rovio Entertainment, whose name we missed, who greeted the crowd and talked briefly about the important role of music in games and how music has also helped to define Rovio’s biggest franchise, Angry Birds with its unique setting and tone.
 He announced that the Angry Birds arrangement for this night had been specifically written for the show and that Rovio was excited to be a part of this project, and wished all gamers to remember to keep the sound on (ostensibly, while playing games, and not during this show).

-While one might expect the big hits to be the most popular, and while it was true for Final Fantasy and Chrono Trigger, the arrangements from Monkey Island and Journey were perhaps some of our favorites of the night, far surpassing the songs from Megaman or Angry Birds; “Apotheosis” had us all frozen in place, lost in another world.
+One might expect the big hits to be the most popular – and while it was true for Final Fantasy and Chrono Trigger – the arrangements from Monkey Island and Journey were perhaps some of our favorites of the night, far surpassing the songs from Megaman or Angry Birds; “Apotheosis” had us all frozen in place, lost in another world.
 The one real miss on the set was the “Veikkaus Medley.”
-For those of you not familiar, Veikkaus is the company with the monopoly on gambling in Finland, running the slot machines in grocery stores up to the lotteries.
-The arrangement itself was very well done and lots of fun, but in a collection of music from video games, it felt out of place and inappropriate.
-The music itself was like a cacophonous circus, and the orchestra played it admirably – including a funny little moment where the percussionist got lost in the xylophone and pretended to get embarrassed as everyone turned to look at him as he slowly stopped playing – but it simply didn’t fit with the feel of the rest of the night.
+For those of you not familiar, Veikkaus is the company with the monopoly on gambling in Finland, running everything from the slot machines in grocery stores all the way up to the lotteries.
+The arrangement itself was very well done and lots of fun, but in a collection of music from video games, it felt out of place and a bit inappropriate.
+The music itself was like a cacophonous circus and the orchestra played it admirably – including a funny little moment where the percussionist got lost in the xylophone and pretended to get embarrassed as everyone turned to look at him as he slowly stopped playing – but it simply didn’t fit with the feel of the rest of the night.
 I understand that Veikkaus sponsors them, but it is a bit of a shame they probably had to play this song as a result, when that time could have been better used for other game music.

 However, the progression of music took a bit of a slump when they reached the final track, “Destati” from Kingdom Hearts.
 If it had been me organizing this, I’d have put Kingdom Hearts as the first choir track and then kept the order from there.
 As it stands, the KH track was too short to be the last song of the night (pre-encore) and honestly a bit of a disappointing choice from KH’s vast and fantastic soundtrack, so it would’ve worked far better before Halo.
 As well, “Dragonborn” was so unbelievably good that it would’ve been a perfect ‘final’ track, especially with that fantastic vocalist doing the high parts.